-Every winter older people die unnecessarily due to the cold.
-Many deaths and illnesses can be prevented by keeping homes warm.
+Every winter vulnerable and older people die unnecessarily due to the cold.
+Many deaths and illnesses can be prevented by keeping homes warm and dry.

 We'll do all we can to maintain essential services such as home care and support services for older, disabled and vulnerable people who usually receive our catering service.